Skip to content

 • Overloading building components

-If a problem is caused by something you added, changed, or overloaded, the warranty almost always says "no."
+If a problem occurs because something was added, altered, or overloaded, the warranty provider will almost always deny the claim.

 New Home Warranties Are Even Stricter

-Many homeowners assume a new home warranty offers extra protection.
+Many homeowners assume a new home warranty provides broader protection.

 This includes: